rrivera/celo/README.md

 # Celo
-Celo is a CLI tool to encrypt files from a user-defined secret phrase.
+Celo is a CLI tool to encrypt files from an user-defined secret phrase.

 Celo encrypts files using AES GCM block cipher that provides both privacy and integrity checks.
 The Nonce used by the cipher is re-generated for every encryption, meaning that no nonce is reused.